NikhilDeveloper59/NikhilDeveloper59/README.md

 ## 🚀 Projects
 ### 🔥 Major Projects

+✅ **Student Performance Prediction (Machine Learning)**
+- Developed a machine learning system to analyze student academic data and predict outcomes.
+- 📈 **Score Prediction** using **Linear Regression**
+- 🎯 **Pass/Fail Classification** using **Logistic Regression**
+- 🏆 **Grade Prediction (A/B/C)** using **Random Forest Classifier**
+- Applied data preprocessing, feature selection, and model evaluation techniques.

+✅ **House Price Prediction (Machine Learning)**
+- Built a regression model to predict house prices based on features like location, size, number of rooms, and population.
+- Used **Linear Regression and other ML algorithms** with proper data scaling and preprocessing.
+- Evaluated performance using metrics like **MAE, MSE, and R² Score**.

 ✅ **Jarvis Voice Assistant (Python)**
 --Built an intelligent voice assistant using Python enabling voice commands for web automation, Wikipedia search, weather/news updates, email sending, and media playback.
 Integrated AI chat mode and modular architecture to enhance functionality and scalability.

-✅ **Snake-Water-Gun Game (Python)**
-- Fun CLI game using Python logic and random module

 ---